 A man’s wisdom is unfathomable when he follows Tao well.

-Because what is in his heart can’t be understood with a limited mind, we can only describe in limited from what has been observed.
+Because what is in his heart can’t be understood with a limited mind, we can only describe in a limited way from what has been observed.

 He is watchful, like he walks on a winter stream.